appsocially/upil-site/docs/development/README.md

 - `label` - The label assigned to a node in the UPIL script
 - `options` - The options given to a `SELECT` or `MULTI_SELECT` node
 - `input` - The metadata surrounding an expected user-input such as the variable name and type
+- `event` - The context for this Node's creation
 - `reply` - Whether this node is a reply node or not
 - `args` - Additional metadata passed to this node in the UPIL script